 We were having our last meeting for Girls on the Run and I wanted to bring some healthy snacks for the girls.
 I decided that I would make a vegetable tray and try to turn it into the shape of a turkey.
 For someone who isn’t very good at this kind of stuff, I think it turned out pretty well! 😉 I have another one I need to make soon so I’ll make it again (try to improve!) and post it here.

 I went to Costco and bought a vegetable tray ($9.99) a bag of peppers (6 mixed peppers for $5.99) and a bag of cucumbers (3 for $3.99).
 I ended up only using one pepper and one cucumber and only half of the carrots from the tray.
 You could easily make this for under $10, depending on how many people you are trying to feed.

 I modeled mine after this one and a few other pictures I saw floating around the internet.

 You can really use any vegetables you want, just make sure you use ones with a lot of colors!
 As I mentioned, I started with a vegetable tray that contained carrots, broccoli, snap peas, cauliflower, and dressing.
 I also added cucumbers and bell peppers.

 That’s it!
 This is an easy and inexpensive way to dress up a vegetable tray!
 Enjoy creating your own.
-Let me know if you think of something different or have a picture to share!
+Let me know if you think of different vegetables to use or have a picture to share!2